-The analysis of genotypic (GCV) and phenotypic (PCV) coefficients of variation revealed that genetic factors predominantly govern the expression of agronomic traits in the studied population, as evidenced by the minimal differences between GCV and PCV values across all traits.
+The analysis of genotypic (GCV) and phenotypic (PCV) coefficients of variation revealed that genetic factors predominantly govern the expression of agronomic traits in the studied population, as evidenced by the minimal difference between GCV and PCV values across all traits.
 In the comprehensive analysis of early sowing conditions, significant insights were derived regarding the genetic coefficient of variation (GCV) and phenotypic coefficient of variation (PCV) across 16 traits.
-Days to heading displayed a GCV of 10.85% and a PCV of 10.94%, indicating moderate variability in the onset of heading.
-Days to maturity showed lower variability with a GCV of 4.07% and a PCV of 4.11%.
-Plant height had a GCV of 8.91% and a PCV of 9.03%, reflecting moderate variation in stature, while peduncle length exhibited a GCV of 5.72% and a PCV of 6.27%.
-Spike length's GCV was 7.15% with a PCV of 7.35%, and the number of grains per spike had a higher level of variation with a GCV of 12.03% and a PCV of 12.35%.
-The number of spikes per plant revealed significant variability, with a GCV of 15.42% and a PCV of 15.98%.
-The number of spikelets per spike, the number of effective tillers per plant, biological yield per plant, and harvest index presented GCVS of 8.40%, 11.25%, 18.45%, and 9.67%, respectively, with corresponding PCVs indicating moderate to high levels of variation.
-Spike weight, 1000 grain weight, and chlorophyll content showed moderate variability, with gcvs of 7.82%, 6.75%, and 11.22% respectively.
-Canopy temperature and grain yield per plant had gcvs of 4.61% and 17.89%, respectively, highlighting significant variability in yield and lower variability in thermal profiles.
+Days to heading displayed GCV of 10.85% and PCV of 10.94%, indicating moderate variability in the onset of heading.
+Days to maturity showed lower variability with GCV of 4.07% and PCV of 4.11%.
+Plant height had GCV of 8.91% and PCV of 9.03%, reflecting moderate variation in stature, while peduncle length exhibited GCV of 5.72% and PCV of 6.27%.
+Spike length's GCV was 7.15% with PCV of 7.35%, and the number of grains per spike had a higher level of variation with GCV of 12.03% and PCV of 12.35%.
+The number of spike per plant revealed significant variability, with GCV of 15.42% and PCV of 15.98%.
+The number of spikelet per spike, the number of effective tiller per plant, biological yield per plant, and harvest index presented GCV of 8.40%, 11.25%, 18.45%, and 9.67%, respectively, with corresponding PCV indicating moderate to high levels of variation.
+Spike weight, 1000 grain weight, and chlorophyll content showed moderate variability, with GCV of 7.82%, 6.75%, and 11.22% respectively.
+Canopy temperature and grain yield per plant had GCVof 4.61% and 17.89%, respectively, highlighting significant variability in yield and lower variability in thermal profiles.
 This analysis meticulously highlighted the genetic and phenotypic diversity within early sown crops, providing a nuanced understanding of the variability and potential selection within these traits.
 Overall, the study emphasizes the predominance of additive genetic variance in shaping trait expression, providing a robust framework for designing precision-based breeding initiatives aimed at improving yield and resilience in future crop varieties.
-Similar findings were reported by ghimirary and sarkar (2000) for all the traits.
+Similar findings were reported by Ghimirary and Sarkar (2000) for all the traits.
 Pawar et al., (2002) recorded highest genotypic and phenotypic coefficient of variation for plant height.
 Kumar et al., (2003) reported GCV and PCV were low for days to heading and days to maturity.
-Ali et al. (2008) reported that high values of GCV and PCV For grain yield, number of productive tillers per plant and number of grains per spike indicating considerable amount of variation among genotypes for each character.
-Bhushan et al., (2013) reported higher magnitudes of GCV and PCV for grain yield, biological yield, productive tillers per plant and plant height.
+Ali et al. (2008) reported that high values of GCV and PCV for grain yield, number of productive tillers per plant and number of grain per spike indicating considerable amount of variation among genotypes for each character.
+Bhushan et al., (2013) reported higher magnitude of GCV and PCV for grain yield, biological yield, productive tillers per plant and plant height.
 Nukasani et al., (2013) recorded high values of GCV and PCV for number of tillers per plant and grain yield per plant.
 Kumar et al., (2014) observed high PCV and GCV for number of tillers per plant, harvest index.